 If one comes in, one goes out

 This is self explanatory, but challenging to put into practice.
 It’s tempting to think that it’s okay to accumulate a few things post purge – look at all the space we’ve created from our de-cluttering.
 But without putting this habit into place, we’ll be once again overrun with stuff in no time.
 Jay does allow for some reasonable concessions – if you have more blouses than trousers, feel free to remove a pair of trousers when a new blouse comes into the house.
-A pair socks for the blouse however, is not a fair trade 😉
+The same applies to unwanted junk and ornaments too.
+I’ve been looking at some companies that offer Hard rubbish removals since I’ve got a lot of junk that needs disposing of.
+Clothes are just an example but you should always be getting rid of old things you don’t use, especially if you’re buying something new.

 While there is no magic number of items a house should contain in order to truly be minimal, Jay encourages you reduce your possessions to your personal optimum level.
 When picking something up, take a moment to honestly consider if you really need it, could purchasing it be feeding another need – boredom, anger, etc. When you discover you have multiples of something, pair them down.
 If you discover a box of unused items, consider tossing it all together rather than rifling though it, if you haven’t used it in the last 6 months, it’s unlikely you will in the next.